 At the end of the course, the students will have the ability to

-- Identify the manufacturing process for the development of nylons for specific applications.. - Compare the properties of various types of nylons.
+- Identify the manufacturing process for the development of nylons for specific applications. - Select nylon based on the properties for various applications. - Compare the properties of various types of nylons. - Analyse the various parameters employed in the fibre spinning process.